karlhulme/sengi/readme.md

 You will need to choose a document store as well.
 If you're just testing/playing then use the in-memory document store.
 Otherwise choose between Microsoft Azure CosmosDB, Amazon AWS DynamoDB or Mongo.

-It is much easier to supply valid `DocType` and `RoleType` objects if you use the Typescript definitions exported from `sengi-interfaces`.
+It is much easier to supply valid `DocType` and `Client` objects if you use the Typescript definitions exported from `sengi-interfaces`.

 ## Doc Type